Learning-based legged locomotion; state of the art and future perspectives: Introduction

 \subsection{Related Survey Papers}

 Several existing survey papers have some overlap with the scope of our survey.
 The most relevant is \cite{zhang2022deepreinforcement} which briefly surveys the use of DRL for quadrupedal locomotion.
 Another recent survey paper \cite{bao2024deep} reviews the progress of DRL for bipedal locomotion.
 In comparison, this paper aims to provide a more comprehensive overview of the methods and complexities in this area.
 We cover not only DRL but also other types of learning for quadrupedal locomotion, such as imitation-based learning methods.
 We provide a historical perspective and further describe how learning-based approaches complement the rich literature on model-based control methods for legged locomotion.
 We further discuss ongoing advances and open directions.
-Complementary to our survey, \cite{wensing2023optimization} focuses on optimal control methods for locomotion, while \cite{darvish2023teleoperation} reviews works on tele-operation of humanoid robots.
+Complementary to our survey, \cite{wensing2023optimization} focuses on optimal control methods for locomotion, while \cite{darvish2023teleoperation} reviews works on the teleoperation of humanoid robots.
 The survey provided in \cite{ibarz2021train} has a focus on DRL for manipulation.
+While the focus in this survey is on quadrupeds and bipeds, the bulk of the foundations and algorithms are also relevant for robots with an arbitrary number of legs, from one-legged \cite{bogdanovic2020learning,bussola2024efficient} to six \cite{schilling2021adaptive} and eight-legged robots \cite{li2020learning,li2021planning}.

 Advances in simulators and simulation environments have been key to enabling deep learning for robotics.
 Numerous high-performance open-source simulators are now available and are accelerating progress, e.g., \cite{coumans2016pybullet,makoviychuk2021isaac,mujoco2023jax}.
 Multiple recent works have extensively reviewed the state of the art in this area and provide detailed comparisons, e.g.,~\cite{collins2021review,kim2021survey,liu2021role}.